 Liabilities for both claims incurred but not reported and reported but not yet processed through our systems are determined in the aggregate, employing actuarial methods that are commonly used by health insurance actuaries and meet Actuarial Standards of Practice.
-Actuarial Standards of Practice require that the claim liabilities be appropriate under moderately adverse circumstances.
+Our reserving practice for claim liabilities is to consistently recognize the appropriate amount of reserve within a level of confidence required by Actuarial Standards of Practice.
 We determine the amount of the liability for incurred but not paid claims by following a detailed actuarial process that uses both historical claim payment patterns as well as emerging medical cost trends to project our best estimate of claim liabilities.
 Under this process, historical paid claims data is formatted into "claim triangles," which compare claim incurred dates to the dates of claim payments.
 This information is analyzed to create "completion factors" that represent the average percentage of total incurred claims that have been paid through a given date after being incurred.
 Completion factors are applied to claims paid through the period-end date to estimate the ultimate claim expense incurred for the period.
 Actuarial estimates of incurred but not paid claim liabilities are then determined by subtracting the actual paid claims from the estimate of the ultimate incurred claims.